Lehyu/pyml/README.md

 [2017.03.23] I haven't finished the pruning code yet.
-[2017.03.24] Finished the pruning code, it seems works quiet well on iris data set(sklearn)
+[2017.03.24] Finished the pruning code, it seems works quiet well on iris data set(sklearn) [2017.03.27] Found a new issue of **min_samples_split** when I wrote the RandomForestClassifier code.
+I didn't handle this parameter for now.

 ## RandomForestClassifier